Marco-Data26/Sales-Analysis-Dashboard/README.md

 - In 2021, July was the top month at $10.4M, while March was the lowest at $5.2M.
 In 2020 April led with $3.2M, and December was the lowest at $1.1M.
 - For regions, the West was the highest revenue at $36.4M, while the Midwest was the lowest at $16.7M.

+## Root Causes

+- Only 9 states were active in 2020, compared to 46 states in 2021.
+- A key factor was the low emphasis on the online sales channel, which only contributed 18% of revenue ($4.5M), while in 2021, it surged to 42% ($40.4M).
+- Marketing campaigns were not expanded to new regions in 2020.
+- External economic challenges in 2020, such as market instability and reduced consumer demand, also played a significant role in the revenue decline.

 ## Recommendations

 - Focus on the top revenue-generating states like New York, California and Florida to sustain and accelerate revenue growth.